Notebooks

 Confidence Sets, Confidence Intervals

 This is, to my mind, one of the more beautiful and useful ideas in statistics, but also one of the more tricky.
-(I might admire them more because they are tricky.)
+(I might admire the idea more because of the trickiness.)

 We have some parameter of a stochastic model we want to learn about, proverbially \( \theta \), which lives in the parameter space \( \Theta \).
 We observe random data, say \( X \).
 The distribution of \( X \) changes with \( \theta \), so the probability law is \( P_{\theta} \).
 Our game is one of "statistical inference", i.e., we look at \( X \) and make a guess about \( \theta \) on that basis.
 One type of guess would be an exact value for \( \theta \), a point estimate.
 But we'd basically never expect any point estimate to be exactly right, and we'd like to be able to say something about the uncertainty.
 A level \( \alpha \) confidence set is a random set of parameter values \( C_{\alpha} \subseteq \Theta \) which contains the true parameter value, whatever it might happen to be, with probability \( \alpha \) (at least): \[ \min_{\theta \in \Theta}{P_{\theta}(\theta \in C_{\alpha})} \geq \alpha \] We say that \( C_{\alpha} \) has coverage level \( \alpha \).